02-003 Code of Conduct_20212-003

 b) in an application to a judge referred to in subsection 223.4.1 (15); or

-breach of the Code, the report shall only disclose such information that in the Integrity
+alleged breach of the Code, the report shall only disclose such information that in the

-her activities, the Integrity Commissioner shall summarize the advice he or she has given, but
+on his or her activities, the Integrity Commissioner shall summarize the advice he or she

 16. Reporting and General Compliance